Edward Condon: Academia

+From 1966 to 1968, Condon directed Boulder's UFO Project, known as the Condon Committee.
+He was chosen for his eminence and his lack of any stated position on UFOs.
+He later wrote that he agreed to head the project "on the basis of appeals to duty to do a needed public service" on the part of the U.S. Air Force Office of Scientific Research.
+Its 1968 final report – which drew on Project Blue Book information from the USAF, as well as reports collected by two civilian organisations – concluded that unidentified flying objects had prosaic explanations.

 Condon was also president of the American Institute of Physics and the American Association of Physics Teachers in 1964.
 He was President of the Society for Social Responsibility in Science (1968–69) and was Co-Chair of the National Committee for a Sane Nuclear Policy (1970).
 He co-edited the Handbook of Physics with Hugh Odishaw of the University of Arizona.
 He received the Frederic Ives Medal awarded by the Optical Society in 1968.
 On his retirement, his colleagues honored him with the publication of a Festschrift.

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.

 Personal life and death

-In 1922, Condon married Chicago-born Emilie/Emma Honzik (1899-1974), who was a translator from the Czech language.
+In 1922, Condon married Chicago-born Emilie/Emma Honzik (1899–1974), who was a translator from the Czech language.
 They had two sons and a daughter.
-Son Joseph Henry Condon (February 15, 1935 — January 2, 2012) was a physicist (Ph.D., Northwestern University) and engineer, who worked at Bell Labs on digital telephone switches and co-invented the Belle chess computer.
+Their son Joseph Henry Condon (February 15, 1935 – January 2, 2012) was a physicist (Ph.D., Northwestern University) and engineer, who worked at Bell Labs on digital telephone switches and co-invented the Belle chess computer.

-Condon was a Quaker, and a self-described "liberal."
+Condon was a Quaker, and a self-described "liberal".

 Condon died on March 26, 1974, twenty-four days after his 72nd birthday, in Boulder Colorado Community Hospital.
-He was cremated and his ashes were scattered.
-Wife Emma died just over 7 months later.
+His wife Emma died just over 7 months later.

 Legacy

 The National Institute of Standards and Technology (NIST) gives an annual award named for Condon.
 The Condon Award recognizes distinguished achievements in written exposition in science and technology at NIST.
 The award was initiated in 1974.

 The crater Condon on the Moon is named in his honor.

-In his "Biographical Memoir", Philip Morse seeks to sum up Condon's impact with a quote from fellow Physicist Lewis Branscomb which includes: "Watergate came as no surprise to Edward Condon, nor did its aftermath.
+Condon's colleague Lewis Branscomb said of him, "Watergate came as no surprise to Edward Condon, nor did its aftermath.
 I imagine he would like to have lived to see the outcome of the impeachment inquiry.
 But Condon understood and paid his share of the price of liberty.
 Somehow his idealism, his sense of humor and his inexhaustible energy made his relentless quest for a better world look like optimism."